BodeiBrouwer/Game_Plan-Client/README.md

 ## Description
 Share the best improv warm-ups, exercises and scene formats with the world.
-Add uploaded games to your lesson plan to put together the perfect improv training.
+Add uploaded games to your training plan to put together the perfect improv training.
 <br>

 ## User Stories